 Expectations and Love are Incompatible

 Every now and again, a coaching session veers into the therapeutic realm.
 Sometimes what is revealed can be amazing, even life changing.
-The account which follows with a woman I’ll name Barbara proved to be one of those.
+The following account with a woman I’ll call Barbara proved to be one of those.